 Come and admire paintings by Rembrandt, Rubens and Canaletto; sculpture by Canova and Chantrey; exquisite examples of Sevres porcelain; and some of the finest English and French furniture in the world.

-Buckingham Palace opens annually during August and September from 9.45am until 6:00pm (last entry 3:45pm).
-Admission is by timed ticket and is strictly subject to availability, so it's best to book your ticket well ahead of time.
+For more information on opening times and ticket availability visit the Buckingham Palace website here.
+Note, admission is by timed ticket and is strictly subject to availability, so it's best to book your ticket well ahead of time.

 Looking to turn this visit into a gift?